agorakit/agorakit/docker/dev/README.md

 - `php artisan key:generate`
 - `php artisan migrate`

-With this you have a working dev setup.
+With this you have a working dev setup!

+!!
+Don't use this for production, there are probably security issues that need to be adressed/hardened for production.

 You can now access your installation with the following :

 ## Shell access